jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 ChatGPT responded similarly with 6 questions.
 I provided made up answers.
 It produced a generic report, but it was tailored to my responses.
 For example, it asked if my plans needed to consider dependents to which I said I had a 10-year-old child and I wanted to make sure that college was covered.
 It suggested a 529 plan, which specific type of college funding plan available in the United States.

 ### Alternatives
 The prompt doesn’t need to be based upon questions.
-Here are additional examples
+Here are additional examples:
 > When you are asked to create a recipe, follow these rules.
 Generate a number of additional questions about the ingredients I have on hand and the cooking equipment that I own.
 Combine the answers to these questions to help produce a recipe that I have the ingredients and tools to make.

-I asked it:
+I asked it to:
 > Create a recipe that's combines elements of a traditional Thanksgiving meal with Japanese cuisine.

 Based upon my answers, it created a recipe for: __Sesame Ginger Turkey with Soy-Glazed Sweet Potatoes and Stuffing__.
 Your responses will differ.